 Would you make a good drafter?
 Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!

 What is the workplace of a Drafter like?

+Like other workers who primarily use computers to do their work, drafters usually work indoors and full time, although overtime is not uncommon.
 Drafters work in engineering and drafting service firms, architectural and landscape architectural firms, and various manufacturing industries.
-The industries employing the largest numbers of drafters in 2010 were as follows:
+The industries employing the largest numbers of drafters are as follows:

 - Architectural, engineering, and related services - approx 50%

 - Fabricated metal product manufacturing - approx 5%

 Computer Network Architect